 Local residents Jackie van der Voort & James Russell recently purchased the business (August 2009) and have since upgraded the decor throughout.
 Speargrass Inn reopened mid October, offering lunch and evening dining, accommodation, a cottage industry along with summer markets.
 The focus for the business is to create lasting memories with family and friends while enjoying locally grown seasonal cuisine.

-Open 9-4pm Mon & Thurs, and 9am to late Friday, Saturday & Sunday with evening dining (bookings essential).
-Closed Tuesday & Wednesday.
+Cafe open 9-4pm Mon & Thurs, and 9am to late Fri, Sat & Sun with evening dining (bookings essential).
+Closed Tues & Wed.

 PUBLIC HOLIDAYS: if fall on opening days above, no surcharge will apply.